Solvathellam Unmai (TV series): Spin-off

+Vaazhthu Kaatuvom (transl.
+Let's live and show) is a 2024 Indian Tamil-language reality arbitration-based reality court show adjudicating real-life family disputes.
+It is adapted from the Zee Tamil's show Solvathellam Unmai.
+This program has been developed in a brand new format with the advice of experts and specialists in a new arena where people's grievances and problems are spoken boldly.

+Actress Kuyili hosts the show.
+It aired on Kalaignar TV from 26 February 2024 to 21 June 2024 on Monday to Friday from 21:00 and is also presented on Kalaignar TV's YouTube channel.

 Adaptations

 In popular culture

 The phrase Ennamma Ippadi Panreengalemaa spoken by Lakshmy Ramakrishnan in the show Solvathellam Unmai became popular.
 The dialogue was parodied in the TV show Adhu Idhu Edhu which became famous.
 Lakshmi threatened legal action against the makers of that show for demeaning her show.
 The dialogue was also parodied in films like Darling (2015), Massu Engira Masilamani (2015), Naanum Rowdy Dhaan (2015), Miruthan (2016) and Theri (2016).
 The dialogue also inspired a song of the same name composed by D. Imman for Rajini Murugan (2016).
 The show was parodied in films like Kadavul Irukaan Kumaru (2016) and Aruvi (2017).